 The school also freed up more spaces to allow parents in the pick-up line to park if their child is delayed, according to city planner Libby Anderson.

 "That should keep the flow going," Anderson wrote in an email to The Beaufort Gazette and The Island Packet.
 "It was also emphasized how important it was to have a lot of teacher help available outside during the drop-off and pick-up times."

-•No stopping or standing on Ribaut Road or North Street.
+Other changes include:•No stopping or standing on Ribaut Road or North Street.

 • Those picking up pre-kindergarten and kindergarten students should enter on Prince Street.